theupdateframework/taps/candidate-tuf-versions.md

 performed due to an old spec version on the repository.
-* If the latest version on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date version then proceed with the directory that corresponds with the latest client spec version, if available.
+* If the latest version on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date version, and then proceed with the directory that corresponds with the latest client spec version, if available.
 If no such directory exists, the client terminates the update.